BartFijneman/wb-wordpress-core/README.md

 # Wordpress SSO

-This plugin is developed by Webbedrijf.nl for customers to automatically login to there Wordpress websites.
+This plugin is developed to automatically register and login on Wordpress websites.